BreCaspian/BreCaspian/README.md

 ## Interests — Code is Beautiful Poetry  🍀

-- Robotics & Artifical Intelligent
+- Robotics & Artificial Intelligence
 - Heavy Coffee Enthusiast
 - Technical writing and knowledge sharing
 - May the world enjoy lasting peace, free from war